VincenzoLomba/DistributedAutonomousSystems/python/Code/Final Project/Task2.1/README.md

 # Distributed Autonomous Systems Project: Task 2.1

 This folder contains all the code related to Task 2.1 of the DAS Final Project.
-It implements a multi-robot (AKA multi-agent) aggregative optimization algorithm with visualization and animation capabilities.
+It implements implements a multi-robot (AKA multi-agent) aggregative optimization algorithm with visualization and animation capabilities.<br>
 For a more detailed explanation of the methods used in the code, please refer to the comments and descriptions included within each file.
 For a broader understanding of the project, consult the Final Report.

 ## How to Use the Task 2.1 Code